vulcanize/stack-orchestrator/README.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

-# Foundry README

 # Overview

 This repository serves many functions, but the primary function is to test various applications within the stack.
 [Foundry](https://book.getfoundry.sh/) is utilized primarily for testing `geth` within a test net.

-The current applications that can be built are:
+The current applications that we can build using `foundry-test` are:

 - `lighthouse`.
 - `vulcanize/go-ethereum`.